-Application exercise 2d

-The two fundamental elements that apply in most criminal offences are actus reus (the accused actually committed the crime) and mens rea (the accused intended to commit the crime).
+Application exercise 2d The two fundamental elements that apply in most criminal offences are actus reus (the accused actually committed the crime) and mens rea (the accused intended to commit the crime).
 The table below refers to four separate situations where a person has been accused of murder and the accused person has been named.

-Situation 1 Actus reus (tick) 2 Mens Rea (tick) 3 Has a crime occurred?
+Indicate in columns 1 and 2 whether each situation involves actus reus and/or mens rea.
+In column 3, determine whether the crime of murder has been committed.
+1 2 3 Situation Actus reus MensRea Has a crime (tick) (tick) occurred?
 Yes or No Zane states, 'I killed him because he wouldn't hand over his phone when I asked for it.
 I wanted everyone to know that I meant business'.
 Khanya says, 'I did kill him but I didn't intend to.
 I didn't know anyone was standing on the shooting range at the time'.
 Jesh says, 'I wish I'd killed her.
 She was threatening people at work.
 But I didn't do it.
 It was someone else'.
 Lara says, 'I had to kill him, he was assaulting me.
 I didn't know if I was going to live or die, and it was the only way I could stop him'.